-Our print and microfilmed newspapers can be accessed in the Newspapers & Microform Reading Room.
+Our print and microfilmed newspapers can be accessed in the Newspapers and Family History zone of the Main Reading Room.

 Current issues of selected Australian and overseas print newspapers are made openly available as well as complete sets of over 50 popular Australian titles on microfilm from each State and Territory.
 These microfilmed newspapers are shelved in cabinets for self-service use.
 A list of available titles is attached to the cabinets for ease of identification and retrieval.

 If the title or issue you are looking for is not held in the reading room, you will need to search the library catalogue for holdings and to request available items from our closed newspaper stacks.

 To request material from the newspaper stacks you must be registered as a National Library Reader.